Visual-Testing-for-Android-Apps/backend/server/periodicFileRemoval/README.md

 # Periodic File Removal

-This Lambda function checks all jobs in the database and remove any that are older than 30 days.
+This Lambda function checks all jobs in the database and removes any that are older than 30 days.
 The accompanying files in the S3 bucket will also be removed, as stated in our privacy policy.

 ## Running the function